konveyor/go-konveyor-tests/README.md

 $ go test -count=1 -v ./analysis/
 ```

-## Test stages
+## Test tiers

-To provide maximum information about the project functionality, tests were separated into three stages.
+To provide maximum information about the project functionality, tests were separated into three tiers.
 From core functionality to nice to haves.

-### Stage 0
+### Tier 0

 Very basic and core functionality.
 A bug here would lead to mostly useless project.
 This stage should never fail.
 Examples: Hub API or a basic application analysis flow.

 ```
-$ make test-stage0
+$ make test-tier0
 ```

-### Stage 1
+### Tier 1

 Features of the project expected to work to satifly most of end-users expectations.
 Examples: real-world use cases of application analysis, Jira integrations or metrics.

 ```
-$ make test-stage1
+$ make test-tier1
 ```

-### Stage 2
+### Tier 2

 More advanced features like complex application analysis or some edge cases.
 This stage should be kept green, but a failure should not affect most of users.

 ```
-$ make test-stage2
+$ make test-tier2
 ```

 ## Test execution options